Preventing Illness Transmission & Contraction

 Available Testing Kits

-The water test kits are available from the health department test for coliform and E. coli bacteria, nitrates, and nitrites.
-Test kits may be purchased in our office for $15.
-Test results will be received by our office in 7 to 10 days, after which we will inform the homeowner of the results through the mail.
+The water test kits are available from the health department test for coliform and E. coli bacteria.
+Test kits may be purchased in our office for $10.
+Test results are usually received by our office in 7 to 10 days, after which we will inform the homeowner of the results through the mail.

 State regulations require abandoned wells to be sealed because they are a threat to groundwater supplies and a safety hazard to children, animals, and adults who are unaware of the opening or insecure covering on the well or it is level to the ground.

-Because of these openings, an abandoned well on your property may be an entryway for pollution to reach your current well.
+Because of these openings, an abandoned well on your property may be an entryway for pollution to reach your current well or other nearby wells.
 Property owners that have an abandoned well(s) on their property should contact a licensed water well contractor to have the well sealed in accordance with state code.